xdy/xdy-module-template/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.
-If the feature request relates to rules, quotes from and/or links to **OGL** rules (such as Cepheus Engine) are very helpful as we cannot implement features for non-OGL rulesets.